DataDog/integrations-core/kyototycoon/README.md

 ## Setup
 ### Installation

-The KyotoTycoon check is packaged with the Agent, so simply [install the Agent][1] on your KyotoTycoon servers.
+The KyotoTycoon check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your KyotoTycoon servers.

 ### Configuration